1. Lascaux Cave

 5. The Rosetta Stone

 When he launched his doomed Egyptian campaign in the late 18th century, Napoleon Bonaparte brought along a special unit of scientists and historians tasked with collecting relics and studying the country’s history.
 This so-called “Institute of Egypt” proved particularly useful in 1799, when soldiers led by Pierre-Francois Bouchard stumbled upon a large basalt slab while knocking down ancient walls to make improvements to a French fort near the town of Rosetta.
 The Institute quickly dated the stone to the 2nd century B.C. and determined that it was inscribed with an ancient decree written in three different languages: Greek, demotic and hieroglyphics.
 Led by Jean-Francois Champollion and Thomas Young, language experts would spend the next 20 years using the Greek passages to crack the code of ancient Egyptian hieroglyphics, which had been lost to history for millennia.
-Once deciphered, the glyphs provided scholars with the tools they needed to begin the first in depth studies of ancient Egyptian language and literature.
+Once deciphered, the glyphs provided scholars with the tools they needed to begin the first in-depth studies of ancient Egyptian language and literature.

 6. The Dead Sea Scrolls

 The Dead Sea Scrolls contain some of the earliest known pieces of the Bible, but they might never have been found if not for a group of Arab teenagers.
-In 1947, a band of young Bedouin goat and sheepherders were tending their flock near the ancient city of Jericho.
+In 1947, a band of young Bedouin goats and sheepherders were tending their flock near the ancient city of Jericho.
 While looking for a lost goat, one of the boys tossed a stone into a nearby cave and was shocked to hear what sounded like a shattering clay pot.
 When he went in the cave to investigate, he found several jars containing a collection of ancient papyrus scrolls.
 Tiny scraps of the scrolls would later sell for millions, but the Bedouins were unaware of their value and sold the entire lot to a Bethlehem antiquities dealer for less than $50.
 Scholars eventually confirmed the texts’ importance, sparking a frenzy of relic hunting that led to the recovery of several thousand other bits of papyrus from nearby caves.
 Taken together, these artifacts are now considered to be among the most significant archeological discoveries of the 20th century.

 7. Uluburun Shipwreck

-In 1982, sponge diver Mehmet Çakir was swimming in the Mediterranean Sea off Turkey’s Uluburun coast when he found himself face to face with the ruins of a 50-foot-long sunken ship.
+In 1982, sponge diver Mehmet Çakir was swimming in the Mediterranean Sea off Turkey’s Uluburun coast when he found himself face-to-face with the ruins of a 50-foot-long sunken ship.
 The ancient wreck had been at the bottom of the sea for so long that much of its cedar hull had disappeared, but Çakir spotted several ceramic jars as well as hundreds of glass, copper and tin ingots.
 Underwater archeologists later spent 10 years studying the Uluburun wreck.
 Over the course of more than 20,000 dives, they recovered a treasure trove of Late Bronze Age relics ranging from elephant tusks and hippopotamus teeth to jewelry and even a scarab inscribed with the name of the Egyptian Queen Nefertiti.
 While dating from a piece of firewood confirmed that the ship was some 3,300 years old—one of the oldest wrecks ever discovered—historians are still uncertain of its origins.
-Its cargo of copper was traced Cyprus, but archeologists also found Mycenaean, Assyrian, Canaanite and Egyptian artifacts, leading many to conclude that the ship was a merchant vessel manned by an international crew.
+Its cargo of copper was traced to Cyprus, but archeologists also found Mycenaean, Assyrian, Canaanite and Egyptian artifacts, leading many to conclude that the ship was a merchant vessel manned by an international crew.